bornfree/bornfree.github.io/_posts/2019-06-05-hmho--quadrants-and-startup-dna.md

 slug: hmho--quadrants-and-startup-dna
 date_published: 2019-06-05T00:00:00.000Z
 date_updated: 2019-06-05T00:00:00.000Z
-excerpt:
-In the previous post, we established the axes and plotted startups on it.

 ---

 In the previous post, we established the axes and plotted startups on it.